karafka/example-apps/README.md

 ## Note on contributions

-First, thank you for considering contributing to Karafka!
+First, thank you for considering contributing to the Karafka ecosystem!
 It's people like you that make the open source community such a great community!

-Each pull request must pass all the RSpec specs and meet our quality requirements.
+Each pull request must pass all the RSpec specs, integration tests and meet our quality requirements.

-To check if everything is as it should be, we use [Coditsu](https://coditsu.io) that combines multiple linters and code analyzers for both code and documentation.
-Once you're done with your changes, submit a pull request.

-Coditsu will automatically check your work against our quality standards.
-You can find your commit check results on the [builds page](https://app.coditsu.io/karafka/repositories/karafka-example-app/builds/commit_builds) of Karafka example app repository.
+Fork it, update and wait for the Github Actions results.